tldr-pages/tldr/pages/linux/rusnapshot.md

 # rusnapshot

-> BTRFS snapshotting utility made in rust.
+> BTRFS snapshotting utility made in Rust.
 > More information: <https://github.com/Edu4rdSHL/rusnapshot>.

 - Create a snapshot using a config file: